36 Drought-tolerant Plants with Names and Pictures

 Madagascar Dragon Tree together with other Dracaena Plants are referred to as False palms due to their palm-like appearance of a leafless woody trunk on top of which is a crown of leaves.

-Dracaena marginata thrives in bright, indirect light away from direct sunlight, average warmth and moderately moist, rich, well-drained soil.
+Dracaena marginata thrives in bright indirect light (filtered light), warmth of 15-280C, humidity of 45-55% and moderately moist, rich, well-drained soil coupled with monthly feeding during the growing season.
 Learn more on how to grow and care for Madagascar Dragon Tree.

 31. Queen's Tears Plant (Billbergia Bromeliads)